 Objects can be protected by barriers that transforms an object’s immediate environment to be less harmful than the environment outside the barrier.
 This strategy is ubiquitus: clothes, houses, gated communities, quarantains, tortoise shells, and sunglasses.
 The more complex the object’s interaction with the environment, the harder effective isolation is.

-Isolation can be cheap, simple, and effective, but often have poor failure characteristics: Clothes that get wet in cold weather, lost sun-glasses in a sunny snowscape, a small breach in a large quarantained area.
+Isolation can be cheap, simple, and effective, but can also have poor failure characteristics: Clothes that get wet in cold weather, lost sun-glasses in a sunny snowscape, or a small breach in a large quarantained area.

 Isolation is not an integral part of the functional system.
 The isolation can – and should – be considered an object with resilience characteristics of its own.

 Objects can improve their toughness such that environmental changes damage it less.
 Toughness is a form of protection that is integral to the object: tougher skin, effective immune system, stronger spider webs.

 Redundancy can allow parts of the object to fail without damaging the functionality of the overall object.
 Redundancy is often a simple strategy to adopt but can be costly or infeasible.
 Fish lay eggs expecting most to never be fertilised, insect species produce individuals expecting most to perish without reproducing, and software architects design services that work even if some number of servers fail.
 Backups is a weaker form of redundancy since it’s necessary to actively put them in place to reverse the damage and that process can itself be costly and error prone.

 The ability to reverse damage is powerful, but it is a complex or specialised process and is therefore relatively rare.
 Healing is the canonical example of regeneration.
 A cast iron pan can regenerate its non-stick surface when used with oily food.
 Forests regenerate after a fire.